Susser47/fun-discord-Bot/README.md

 # Discord bot

 # ATTENTION: the owner of this repo does not take reponsability for the use you do with this code

 ## what is this bot
 this bot isnt anything special but just an open source bot you can use if you need
 if you find any issues make an issue

 ## bot functions
 1. /password: generates a password and sends it in the current channel

 2. /flip: this flips a coin and sends the result in the current channel

 3. /rps: this makes you play a game of rock paper scissors with the bot

 4. /help: sends info about the bot

 5. /source: get the source code for the bot

 6. /roll: roll a dice with a said amount of faces decided by the user (the default is 6)

 7. /8ball: this rolls the magic 8 ball and sends the result in the current channel

+8. /numberguess: play a game where you have to guess the number that the bot choose, you can even set the max number to make it easier or harder

 # how can developers setup this bot
 develpers, to set up this bot you first clone the repository doing
 > git clone https://github.com/Susser47/Discord-Bot/